Every Day Care

 The importance of an annual physical examination is the same for your pet as it is for you — Dog’s and Cat’s age 4 to 7 times faster than human beings, so for a cat or dog to have an annual physical exam is like us going to see the doctor once every 4 to 7 years.
 A lot can happen in that period of time.

 During each wellness exam we evaluate 16 body systems, looking for changes that would be difficult for most pet owners to detect, such as heart murmurs, abdominal masses and dental problems.
 The evaluation of the different body systems may include laboratory testing and other diagnostic workups.
 Some of the most common tests that may be performed are checking a stool sample for parasites, examining the urine, drawing the blood for chemistry evaluation, and cell counts.

-of disease will help your pet remain healthy — You notice every little thing your pet does – but did you know that dogs and cats have evolved to hide illness?
+Early Diagnosis of disease will help your pet remain healthy — You notice every little thing your pet does – but did you know that dogs and cats have evolved to hide illness?
 Showing weakness makes an animal – and their pack – vulnerable, so our best friends do everything they can to keep a stiff upper lip.
 Your veterinarian can find problems your pet hides – another reason why annual checkups are so important!

 If you notice any of the following in your pet, please ask your veterinarian for advice:

 - Change in appetite that lasts a few days (this can include an increase or decrease in appetite)

 - Abnormal discharge from nose, eyes, or other body openings